Philosophy (PHIL)

 Hours: 54 (54 lecture)

-Critical examination of the predominant philosophical ideas of three of the most influential physiological perspectives in world history: Western regionalism, Indian mysticism, and Chinese social relationalism.
+Critical examination of the predominant philosophical ideas of the most influential philosophical perspectives in world history: Western Greek and Roman philosophy, Indian philosophy, and Chinese philosophy.

 SBCC General Education: SBCCGE Area C